Hey Kids (Start Here)

 “No,” Newt replies.
 “A little bit.
 Yes, actually.”

-Newt realizes that Hermann looks suspiciously not pissed, from which Newt deduces that the guy was perhaps already awake when the whole pancake experiment was taking shape, meaning that he probably was an auditory witness to Newt’s increasingly enthusiastic Rivers Cuomo impersonation.
-This is slightly embarrassing, but Newt is pretty sure it doesn’t even make it onto a list of Notable Embarrassing Things Done by Newton Geiszler because that list is long and storied and buried in a dark vault somewhere in the subterranean reaches of his consciousness, so yeah, Hermann’s probably having the odd nightmare about, say, hypothetically, the time Newt’s upper level Tissue Engineering students drank him under the table after finals which would have been fine, if ragingly unprofessional, except for the part where they’d stolen his driver’s license, taken a photo of it, and posted it on the MIT intranet to put to rest all speculations about his age, which also would have been fine, kind of, except the faculty had taken an inappropriately extreme interest in his documented age which was, perhaps, not exactly as advanced as he had advertised when his colleagues asked him about it on a triweekly basis, and that had hurt his intellectual street cred, a little bit, maybe, and had left him with the extremely irritating nickname of ‘Barely Legal’ for something like four years.
+Hermann looks suspiciously not pissed, from which Newt deduces that the guy was perhaps already awake when the whole pancake experiment was taking shape, meaning he was probably an auditory witness to Newt’s increasingly enthusiastic Rivers Cuomo impersonation.
+This is slightly embarrassing, but Newt is pretty sure it doesn’t even make it onto a list of Notable Embarrassing Things Done by Newton Geiszler because that list is long and storied and buried in a dark vault somewhere in the subterranean reaches of his consciousness, so yeah, Hermann’s probably having the odd nightmare about, say, hypothetically, the time Newt’s upper-level Tissue Engineering students drank him under the table after finals which would have been fine, if ragingly unprofessional, except for the part where they’d stolen his driver’s license, taken a photo of it, and posted it on the MIT intranet to put to rest all speculations about his age, which also would have been fine, kind of, except the faculty had taken an inappropriate interest in his documented age which was, perhaps, not as advanced as he’d advertised when he was asked about it on a triweekly basis, and that had hurt his intellectual street cred, a little bit, maybe, and had left him with the extremely irritating nickname of “Barely Legal” for something like four years.

-“No one makes an effort quite like you do, Newton,” Hermann says, watching Newt struggle with the components of an unassembled breakfast.
+“No one makes an effort quite like you do, Newton,” Hermann says.

-Newt isn’t really sure what this means—it sounds suspiciously like an insult, but it also sounds slightly more than slightly fond, and Newt hasn’t quite worked out the best way to respond to the dryly appreciative vibe Hermann has been rocking of late, because historically it had been dryly dismissive.
-He hopes this interpersonal key change has occurred because Hermann now has a not-so-secret appreciation of his brain and not because he views Newt as some sort of barely functional superfriend with good intentions and a knack for knocking things over in an appealing manner like a heroine of a romantic comedy with inexplicably poor motor control, because that’s not what’s going on here.
+Newt isn’t sure what this means—it sounds suspiciously like an insult, but it also sounds slightly more than slightly fond, and Newt hasn’t quite worked out the best way to respond to the dryly appreciative vibe Hermann has been rocking of late, because historically it had been dryly dismissive.
+He hopes this interpersonal key change has occurred because Hermann now has a not-so-secret appreciation of his brain and not because he views Newt as a barely functional superfriend with good intentions and a knack for knocking things over like the heroine of a romantic comedy with inexplicably poor motor control, because that’s not what’s going on here.
 Newt is, for sure, a nascent supervillain whose evil super-power is, tragically, his facility with getting things to grow.
-He is most definitely not a hottie with confidence issues; he has a lot of confidence, too much, really, according the feedback he’s received consistently for approximately his entire life, and he’s definitely not ‘hot’, he is, at best, ‘cute’, and at worst, arguably, ‘disgusting.’
-If Newt is a proto-supervillian, this means Hermann slots nicely into the role of his arch nemesis because the guy definitely fits the ‘closet badass’ trope in a little bit more of an emo ascetic Rebooted-Bruce-Wayne-of-Science type of way than say a Peter Parker or Clark Kent or even a Tony Stark kind of way; that last one’s a little ironic though because Hermann’s skillset for sure best approximates the skillset of Iron Man, because, hello, please see exhibit A, giant freaking iron men, which are, alas, currently located in pieces at the bottom of the Pacific or marginally intact in the local Jaeger graveyard.
-If Hermann is being a little bit of a dick right now then Newt would, ideally, prefer to be a dick straight back in a blazingly witty manner that comes of as suavely superior with an eau d' effortless.
-On the other hand, if this is some kind of declaration of admiration that’s turned out a little bit weird, then he’d rather be nice about it, because he wants to encourage weird admiration.
+He’s most definitely not a hottie with confidence issues; he has a lot of confidence, too much, really, according to the feedback he’s received consistently for his entire life, and he’s definitely not “hot,” he is, at best, “cute,” and at worst arguably “disgusting.”
+If Newt is a proto-supervillain, this means Hermann slots nicely into the role of his arch nemesis because the guy definitely fits the “closet badass” trope in a little bit more of an emo, ascetic Rebooted-Bruce-Wayne-of-Science type of way than say a Peter Parker or Clark Kent or even a Tony Stark kind of way; that last one’s a little ironic though because Hermann’s skillset for sure best approximates the skillset of Iron Man, because, hello, please see exhibit A, giant freaking iron men, which are, alas, currently in pieces at the bottom of the Pacific or marginally intact in the local Jaeger graveyard.
+If Hermann is being a little bit of a dick right now then Newt would, ideally, prefer to be a dick straight back in a blazingly witty manner that comes off as suavely superior with an eau d’effortless.
+On the other hand, if this is some kind of declaration of admiration that’s turned out a little bit weird, he’d rather be nice about it, because he wants to encourage weird admiration.
 Honestly, he wants to encourage admiration in general, because he himself is admiring.
 Of Hermann.
-They could have a positive feedback loop of esteem going on if Newt doesn’t totally screw it up.
+They could have a positive feedback loop of esteem going on if Newt doesn’t screw it up.
 This is a lot of pressure.

 Say something, his brain advises.
 This is getting awkward.
 Because you’re making it awkward.
 Bad job.

-Historically, Newt probably would have said something like, ‘are you insulting me or hitting on me?’
-But now, standing unshod in a kitchen he thinks of more as ‘Hermann’s’ than ‘theirs’ for reasons that can be sourced to Hermann’s thought patterns rather than his own (because Newt’s been an inappropriate appropriator with the best of them), he’s not going to ask this question for three reasons.
+Historically, Newt would have said something like, “Are you insulting me or hitting on me?”
+But now, standing unshod in a kitchen he thinks of more as “Hermann’s” than “theirs” for reasons that can be sourced to Hermann’s thought patterns rather than his own (because Newt’s been an inappropriate appropriator with the best of them), he won’t ask this question for three reasons.
 Reason one: discourse is a spectrum and he’d be setting up a rhetorically lazy false dichotomy.
-Reason two: even if discourse weren’t a spectrum, he’s pretty sure that drifting has granted him the interpersonal subtlety to now recognize that ‘insulting me’ and ‘hitting on me’ aren’t necessarily mutually exclusive where Hermann is concerned.
-Reason three: there is literally no way for Hermann to respond to such a question in a suave way and Newt would really like to up not just his own personal suaveness but the collective suaveness of this apartment in general.
+Reason two: even if discourse weren’t a spectrum, he’s pretty sure that drifting has granted him the interpersonal subtlety to recognize that “insulting me” and “hitting on me” aren’t mutually exclusive where Hermann is concerned.
+Reason three: there’s literally no way for Hermann to respond to such a question in a suave manner and Newt would like to up not just his own personal suaveness but the collective suaveness of this apartment in general.

-Hermann is now giving him a look that Newt is going to tag as ‘concerned discomfiture’.
+Hermann is now giving him a look that Newt will tag as “concerned discomfiture.”

 Probably because you’re staring at him, his brain says.
 Now who’s the creeper?